saidvandeklundert/notes/functions.md

 Variables assigned outside functions are global variables.
 Variables in a function are local variables.
 When the function returns, the local scope variables are destroyed/forgotten.

+**LEGB** rule: Local, Enclosing functions, Global and Built-in.
+Exceptions are comprehension variables and variables local to an exception clause.

 When functions are passed mutable objects (lists and dicts for instance), in place operations live on after the function is completed:

 ```python